-As of December 31, 2012, substantially all of the Group's cash and restricted cash were deposited in financial institutions located in the PRC and in Hong Kong, which management believes are of high credit quality.
+As of December 31, 2013, substantially all of the Group's cash and restricted cash were deposited in financial institutions located in the PRC and in Hong Kong, which management believes are of high credit quality.

-Accounts receivable are typically unsecured and are derived from revenue earned from hospitals in the PRC (for network business) and from private and public medical insurance institutions (for hospital business).
+Accounts receivable are typically unsecured and are derived from revenue earned from hospitals in the PRC for the network business and from private and public medical insurance institutions for the hospital business.
 The risk with respect to accounts receivable is mitigated by credit evaluations the Group performs on its customers and its ongoing monitoring of outstanding balances.

 Advances made to suppliers are typically unsecured and arise from deposits paid in advance for future purchases of medical equipment.
-As a percentage of total advances, the top five suppliers accounted for 85% and 72% as of December 31, 2011 and 2012, respectively.
+As a percentage of total advances, the top five suppliers accounted for 72% and 80% of the total as of December 31, 2012 and 2013, respectively.
 Due to the Group's concentration of advances made to a limited number of suppliers and the significant prepayments that are made to them, any negative events or deterioration in financial strength with respect to the Group's suppliers may cause material loss to the Group and have a material adverse effect on the Group's financial condition and results of operations.
 The risk with respect to advances made to suppliers is mitigated by credit evaluations that the Group performs on its suppliers prior to making any advances and the ongoing monitoring of its suppliers' performance.